-So you are thinking of going into wedding photography, or have been asked to shoot a wedding for a friend, but don’t know where to start.
+So you are thinking of going into wedding photography, need some wedding photography ideas or have been asked to shoot a wedding for a friend, but don’t know where to start.
 Whatever level of photographer you are this is the course for you.
 Whether you are a keen amateur or a budding professional you will learn all the aspects of how to take great pictures from one of the world’s most accomplished professionals.

 Wedding photography has become about story-telling; capturing the emotions and atmosphere of the day through reportage-style photography.
 This inspirational wedding photography course reveals the techniques and mind-set needed to produce a successful and beautiful set of images, whether you are a professional photographer looking to update your methods, or an aspiring wedding photographer wanting to break into this lucrative market or a keen amateur looking to take some shots at a friend’s wedding.

-It includes all the advice you need, from preparation and planning before the wedding, through all the stages of the day itself to the final send off.
+This online photography course includes all the wedding photography tips advice you need, from preparation and planning before the wedding, through all the stages of the day itself to the final send off.
 It features comprehensive checklists, professional tips, lighting techniques, and step-by-step sequences to provide endless inspiration and guarantee successful shooting.

-Have you got what it takes to be a Wedding Photographer?
+Have you got what it takes to be a great wedding photographer?

 The odds are that if you own a half-decent DSLR camera that you will eventually be asked to photograph a friend’s wedding.
 Or perhaps you have already photographed a wedding or two and would like to learn how to improve your skills so that you can capture those once in a lifetime fleeting moments.
 In the first lesson I talk about the huge importance of preparation, and also how to ensure that you are mentally equipped for any eventuality that the chaos of a wedding day can throw at you.
 We’ll look at the essential camera kit you can’t do without and we will also look at the early stages of the wedding day itself.